1st Vermont Infantry Regiment: History

 Captain John W. Phelps, of Brattleboro, an 1836 graduate of the United States Military Academy, and a 23-year veteran of the regular army, was chosen to command the regiment and commissioned as a colonel.
 Militia Captain Peter T. Washburn of Woodstock, later Adjutant General and Governor of Vermont, was appointed lieutenant colonel.
-Among the officers was future Governor Roswell Farnham and future Medal of Honor recipient William Y. W. Ripley.
+Among the officers were Roswell Farnham, William Y. W. Ripley, and Albert B. Jewett.

 The ten companies rendezvoused at Rutland, on May 2, 1861, and went into camp on the fairgrounds south of the city, called Camp Fairbanks, in honor of the governor.
 The regiment was mustered into United States service on May 8, and the next day departed for New York City, where it arrived on May 10.
 Rutland businessman Horace Henry Baxter, then serving as Adjutant General of the Vermont Militia, used personal funds to ensure that 1st Vermont soldiers were equipped and paid, and he rode at their head as they left Vermont.
 On May 11, the regiment embarked the steamer Alabama, and arrived at Fortress Monroe on May 13.

 On May 23, the regiment made the first reconnaissance upon Virginia soil by United States troops, marching six miles from Fortress Monroe to Hampton.
 On May 26, the regiment took the steamers Cataline and Monticello, up Hampton Roads to Newport News, where they made camp, which ended up being their home for the rest of its stay in Virginia.

 On June 10, five companies of the 1st Vermont, along with five companies of the 4th Massachusetts Infantry, were at the Battle of Big Bethel.